 - Factors that affect the final settlement amount

-Wrongful death motorcycle accidents are a unique type of case: not only was someone killed in the crash, the death can be attributed to the negligence of someone else.
+Wrongful death motorcycle accidents are a unique type of case: not only was someone killed in the crash, but the death can also be attributed to the negligence of someone else.

 A fair settlement for injuries from your motorcycle accident hinges on whether you have a trial-tested attorney at your side with your best interests in mind.
 Steve Caya is a motorcyclist and an accident survivor.
 He understands what it's like and how crucial it is to receive adequate compensation for your injuries, medical bills, pain and suffering.
 He's also a former insurance industry attorney who knows how the other side works, and how to get them to pay.

-Who is responsible after a fatal motorcycle crash?
+Who is responsible for a fatal motorcycle crash?

 In many cases the at-fault party is the other driver.
 Other sources of liability in a wrongful death motorcycle claim can include: